-Lower support forging or casting (CS)
+Lower support forging or casting

 The lower support forging or casting is important to safety because it provides support for the core by reacting against LCP loads transmitted through the lower support columns.
 The plate must direct coolant flow from the lower head plenum to the core region.
-Also, access to the lower head region of the vessel during field assembly and in-service inspection (ISI) is provided via a removable plate.
+Also, access to the lower head region of the vessel during field assembly and ISI is provided via a removable plate.

-Lower support columns (CS)
+Lower support columns